-Submerge your whetstone in water for 5 – 10 minutes and continue to apply water while sharpening.
-The water combines with the small particles released from the stone to form an abrasive substance allowing sharpening to take place.
+Submerge your whetstone in water for 5 to 10 minutes and continue to apply water while sharpening.
+The water combines with the small particles released from the stone to form an abrasive substance, allowing sharpening to take place.

-Repeat on the fine side to sharpen and polish the edges.
-Repeat several times, maintaining the angle.
+Switch to the fine grit of the whetstone to sharpen and polish the edges of your knife.
+Repeat several times, making sure that you maintain the same sharpening angle.

 Rinse off the stone and your knife to remove any debris.
 Dry and put away your sharpened knife in a safe place until you are ready to do some prep work.
 You may also want to read this article to learn more tips on how to care for your knives and keep them in tip-top shape.